-This article has been created with the main idea to help you to remove the “Your system has run out of application memory” adware problem from your Mac and try to block ads that show up as a result of an adware or other unwanted software on it.
+This article has been created with the main idea to help you to remove the “Your system has run out of application memory” adware from your Mac.

-Many low memory warnings have continued to spread on Macs caused by a lot of new adware programs recently affecting users.
-This has started to create more and more problems for unsuspecting users, since they see pop-ups to update their Mac and other types of ads that may trigger many headaches.
+Many low memory warnings have continued to spread on Macs caused by new adware programs affecting users.
+This has started to create more and more problems for unsuspecting users.
 This adware aims to call itself by different names, but is mainly known as the “Low memory” or “Your Mac Is Damaged” virus.
-The mai purpose of this adware is to show different types of ads that claim your Mac is not exactly in good condition.
+The main purpose of this adware is to show different types of ads that claim your Mac has various issues.

-One of the methods of spread that is used is known as bundling.
+One of the methods of spread largely used by shady app developers is known as bundling.
 This is basically when the “Your system has run out of application memory” or whatever adware is causing it is included in the installer of another program that may be promoted as a free extra or optional offer to your current installation process.
-The main idea here is that you tend to miss such programs because they are often advertised in one of the install steps of such apps, where they are portrayed as a “free extra” or an “optional offer” currently added to your free installation process.
-The main purpose behind this is to add it without your consent, especially because the “Your system has run out of application memory” may be hidden in the Advanced or Personalized install steps.
+The main idea here is that you tend to miss such programs because they are often advertised in one of the install steps as a “free extra” or an “optional offer”.
+The main purpose behind this is to add it without your consent, as “Your system has run out of application memory” may be hidden in the Advanced or Personalized install steps.